 For the sake of security, network administrators will usually create a separated network for these protocols.
 This can be achieved by creating a dedicated VLAN inaccessible to standard users.
+This is undoubtedly a recommended practice.

-SNMP uses UDP messages, each managed device must run an SNMP Agent.
+SNMP uses UDP messages.
+Each managed device must run an SNMP Agent.
 The agent is a small UDP server listening for SNMP requests on port number 161.

-The SNMP agent receives requests from the management station, they may be either queries to the device status (GetRequest) or configuration change requests (SetRequest).
+The SNMP agent receives requests from the management station, they may be either queries to the device status (GetRequest) or configuration/status change requests (SetRequest).